Season 5, Ep 48 - Chronicler (w/Richard Kind & Erin Kief Live from SF Sketchfest)

 And I like to get down and nasty.

-excuse me, this is straight cheese, and Mama's going to get even more drunk.
+Now, if you excuse me, this is straight cheese, and Mo's gonna get even more drunk.

 Oh, you get drunk on cheese.
 Free, cheddar, the other kind, soft cheese, hard cheese.